kizito9898/IT-Documentation/CustomerService/Ticketing-Best-practices.md

 ##  Ticketing Best Practices (My Personal Flow)

-**My Goal**: Make every ticket clear, helpful, and professional—so anyone reading it knows exactly what happened and when.
+**My Goal**: Make every ticket clear, helpful, and professional, so anyone reading it knows exactly what happened and when.

 ---